Jasonlhy/dotvim/README.md

 This is due to two reasons:
 1. the submodule folder exsit, but there is no record of it inside `.gitmodules`
-2. the submodule folder doesn't exist, but there is a record inside `.gitmodules
+2. the submodule folder doesn't exist, but there is a record inside `.gitmodules file`

 Solution is to compare them by hand to keep both records consistent, then run the submoudle commands again.